casheridan/My-Mega-Vault/Areas/School/Computer Architecture/JK Flip Flop.md

 ## Purpose
 ---
-The purpose of a JK Flip Flop is to flip the response of an SR Flip Flop, acting as a toggle.
+The purpose of a JK Flip Flop is to flip the response of an SR Flip Flop, acting essentially as a memory toggle.

+##